zenml-io/zenml/examples/huggingface/README.md

 ## Sequence Classification

-Sequence Classification is an NLP/NLU task, where we assign labels to a given text, i.e. sentiment classification, natural langauge inference etc. In this example, we will train a sentiment classification model using the [`imdb`](https://huggingface.co/datasets/imdb) dataset.
+Sequence Classification is an NLP/NLU task, where we assign labels to a given text, i.e. sentiment classification, natural language inference etc. In this example, we will train a sentiment classification model using the [`imdb`](https://huggingface.co/datasets/imdb) dataset.

 - Load dataset: Load sequence-classification dataset in this case it is the `imdb` dataset
 ```python